pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-2-5962.md

 <!-- "MAAS 3.2 Beta release notes" -->
-We are happy to announce that MAAS 3.2 Beta 3 is now available.
-This release provides a new feature -- hardware sync --  and more bug fixes.
+We are happy to announce that MAAS 3.2 Beta 4 is now available.
+This release provides a new feature -- MAAS native TLS --  and more bug fixes.

 <a href="#heading--cumulative-summary"><h3 id="heading--cumulative-summary">Cumulative summary of MAAS 3.2 features and fixes</h3></a>

+- [MAAS native TLS](/t/how-to-enable-tls-encryption/5116#heading--about-maas-native-tls): MAAS now has built-in TLS support for communicating with the UI and API over HTTPS.
+This eliminates the need to deploy a separate TLS-terminating reverse-proxy solution in front of MAAS to provide secure access to API and UI.

 - [Hardware sync for deployed machines](https://maas.io/docs/how-to-customise-machines#heading--how-to-enable-hardware-sync-on-a-machine): MAAS allows you to sync hardware changes for a deployed and running machine.